cscazorla/stan/README.md

 # Usage

-This project uses [Vite](https://vitejs.dev/) to serve the files.
+This project uses NPM to handle Node dependencies and [Vite](https://vitejs.dev/) to serve the files.
 Just open the terminel and type

 ```
+# Install dependencies
+npm install

+# Start webserver
 npm run dev
 ```